sarahcstringer/scheduling-programs/README.md

 touch secrets.sh
 ```

+> **Note about secrets.sh:** You **do not want to check your secrets into Github.**
+> You don't want any of your credentials stored in Git, because they'll remain in
+> git history and you don't want other people to have your personal access tokens.
+> In this repo, `secrets.sh` is already included in our `.gitignore` file, so it won't
+> be checked in.

-Open the file and inside it, create an environment variable for the OpenWeather API key.
+Open the `secrets.sh` file and inside it, create an environment variable for the OpenWeather API key.

 ```
 export OPENWEATHER_API_KEY=<your key goes here>
 ```

-**Note:** You explicitly do not want to check your secrets file into Github.
-You don't want any of your credentials stored in Git, because they are your personal
-access tokens for the API.

 ### Signing up for Twilio